Children’s Advocacy Center (CAC)

 We lessen the emotional trauma to child victims by providing direct services to child victims and by coordinating the investigation, assessment, prosecution and treatment of sexual and serious physical abuse.
 The CAC serves as the safe, child-friendly place that alleged victims are brought by Child Protective Services or law enforcement.
 Services are coordinated with partner agencies in a Multi-Disciplinary Team (MDT) collaborative approach to help these children and their non-offending family members cope, heal and move forward from the abuse and the trauma that results.
 The CAC is affiliated with CAC TX ™ and National Children’s Alliance.

-CAC employs a professional staff of clinicians, social workers and advocates.
-They provide an array of services (all free of charge) including forensic interviews, victim and family advocacy, medical referrals, therapy/mental health services, case coordination and criminal court advocacy.
+CAC employs a professional staff of clinicians, social workers, advocates and other professionals.
+We provide an array of services (all free of charge) including forensic interviews, victim and family advocacy, medical referrals, therapy/mental health services, case coordination and criminal court advocacy.
 All services are offered in English and Spanish.

-The CAC served 2,468 children and families in 2019.
-Many children receive multiple services and may be regular clients at the CAC for 2-3 years while their healing occurs and their cases are in the criminal court system awaiting settlement.
+The CAC served 3,347 children and families in 2020.
+Many children receive multiple services and may be regular clients at the CAC for 2-3 years while their healing occurs and their cases are in the criminal court system awaiting resolution.

 The CAC works collaboratively with partner agencies including Child Protective Services (CPS), law enforcement and the Child Abuse Division of the Fort Bend County District Attorney’s Office.
 Many of our partners are co-housed in our building to facilitate communication and case management.